Arithmetic Properties Of $\ell$-adic \'Etale Cohomology and Nearby Cycles of Rigid-Analytic Spaces: Deligne's category

 {\it Step~$4$. $\chi_\ell(g)N=\rho_g\circ \ov{g}^*N\circ \rho_g^{-1}$} The claim follows from a sequence of equalities:

 The first equality holds by the construction of $N$.
-The second equality is trivial.
-The third equality follows from Step~$1$.
+The second and third equalities are trivial.
 The fourth equality follows from Step~$2$.
 The fifth equality follows from Step~$3$.
 And the last equality follows from the construction of $N$.
 Therefore, we get that

 \end{proof}